 Your place at, and contract with, Central will be conditional upon you registering at the start of your programme of study and re-registering on the anniversary of your original registration (for programmes of study whose duration is longer than a single academic year).
-Your place and contract will be subject to the School's Terms and Conditions (this document), sent to you with Central's offer letter (which will normally be sent via email), and those associated documents that are referenced in, and linked to from, these Terms and Conditions (as from time to time in force and /or updated): namely, all of Central's rules, policies and procedures (including, but not exclusively, the Academic Regulations, Student Code of Conduct and any related behavioral charter or pledge issued by the School in the interests of safeguarding its community, its Student Protection Plan, other student Procedures, and the information contained in your Programme Specification).
+Your place and contract will be subject to the School's Terms and Conditions (this document), sent to you with Central's offer letter (which will normally be sent via email), and those associated documents that are referenced in, and linked to from, these Terms and Conditions (as from time to time in force and /or updated): namely, all of Central's rules, policies and procedures (including, but not exclusively, the Academic Regulations, Student Code of Conduct, its Student Protection Plan, other Student Procedures (including those relating to student complaints and disciplinaries, academic misconduct, and health, wellbeing and support for study), and the information contained in your Programme Specification).

-These documents (namely those that can be found by following the link below) contain Central's requirements in particular in relation to:
+These documents (namely those that can be found by following the links provided in this section) contain Central's requirements in particular in relation to: